-You've had your whirlwind wedding, complete with Casablanca bridal gown and honeymoon in the tropics, and now you and your spouse are ready to sit down and plan the business of making a life together.
+You've had your whirlwind wedding, complete with princess bridal gown and honeymoon in the tropics, and now you and your spouse are ready to sit down and plan the business of making a life together.
 A major step in that process is obviously purchasing a home, so you have been looking for information on real estate in several major cities.
 We, the real estate agents of Mississauga, Ontario would like to put forth our city for your consideration, as it is without equal in Canada.
-After perusing our pages on the available real estate, entertainment opportunities and job prospects in Mississauga, ON, we're sure you'll agree that there's no better place in which you could make your home.
+After perusing our pages on the available real estate, entertainment opportunities and job prospects in Mississauga, we're sure you'll agree that there's no better place in which you could make your home.

 Mississauga, Ontario: Leading Industry for Tomorrow

 Mississauga is a city forming part of the Greater Toronto Area in the Great Lakes region of North America.
 With a population of 704,000, Mississauga is the sixth largest city in Canada and the fourth largest city in the Great Lakes region.
 Due to the large influx of immigrants, mostly from Asian countries, Mississauga is one of the fastest growing cities in Canada.
 Nearly fifty percent of the population belongs to a visible minority and is able to speak a language that is not English.
 Being home to more than 18,000 companies has helped Mississauga to remain debt free as a city since 1978.

-Mississauga, ON is a center for industry especially the warehousing, manufacturing, and petroleum refinement in the pharmaceutical, electronic equipment, and chemical sectors.
+Mississauga is a center for industry especially the warehousing, manufacturing, and petroleum refinement in the pharmaceutical, electronic equipment, and chemical sectors.
 It is also the location of one of the largest financial districts in Canada which is home to the corporate offices of more than 50 Fortune 500 companies including Hewlett-Packard, Microsoft, Pepsi, General Electric, and Wal-Mart.
 In an effort to create an independent image and provide housing to its expanding population, Mississauga, ON has also turned its sights on construction, with the winning eccentric condo tower designs of an international architectural competition expected to be completed in 2010.
-Even companies such as, heating repair Mississauga can flourish in this area.
+Even Mississauga companies such as, Huron Partners LLP Accountants can flourish in this area.